-Carrots – Not Just for Rabbits!
+Facts about Carrots – They’re not just for Rabbits!

 If you’ve tried our Purify or Fuel juices, you know that we love carrots!
 They don’t call them “the crunchy powerfood” for nothing; carrots provide tons of nutrition to the body.
 And did we mention they’re delicious?
 Carrots are the second most popular vegetable in the world after potatoes!
-(1)
+(1) Read on for more interesting facts about carrots!

 So…on to the nutrition part.
 If you know anything about carrot nutrition, you know they’re chock full of beta-carotene!
 Believe it or not, the nutrient beta-carotene was actually named after the vegetable.
 (2) Carrots contain valuable amounts of of other important carotenoids (especially alpha-carotene and lutein); (3) hydroxycinnamic acids (including caffeic, coumaric, ferulic); anthocyanins (in the case of purple and red carrots); and polyacetylenes (especially falcarinol and falcarindiol).
 They’re an incredible source of Vitamin A; immune-supportive vitamin C; bone-building vitamin K; and heart-healthy dietary fiber and potassium.
 (4)